apache/incubator-xtable/website/docs/starrocks.md

 # Querying from StarRocks

 StarRocks allows you to query table formats like Hudi, Delta and Iceberg tables using our [external catalog](https://docs.starrocks.io/docs/data_source/catalog/catalog_overview/) feature.
-Users do not need additional configurations to work with XTable synced tables.
+Users do not need additional configurations to work with Apache XTable™ (Incubating) synced tables.

 For more information and required configurations refer to:
 * [Hudi Catalog](https://docs.starrocks.io/docs/data_source/catalog/hudi_catalog/)